joey-wang123/joey-wang123.github.io/_pages/about.md

 Please refer to [Google Scholar](https://scholar.google.com/citations?hl=zh-CN&user=F4uLsroAAAAJ&view_op=list_works) for more papers

+<span style="color:red">I am looking for PhD students with strong self-motivation starting in 2026 Spring or Fall.
+Please email me your CV and transcripts if you are interested.</span>

 ### News

 - **November 2024** One paper has been accepted by TPAMI.